Curbside/curbside-cordova/README.md

   Curbside.startTripToSiteWithIdentifier("SITE_ID", "UNIQUE_TRACK_TOKEN", function(error){

   });
-  // You can also add a date range for the user's intended arrival window.
-  Curbside.startTripToSiteWithIdentifier("SITE_ID", "UNIQUE_TRACK_TOKEN", from, to, function(error){

-  });

   /**
    * Completes the trip for the user to the site identified by the siteID with the given trackToken.